SSWConsulting/SSW.Rules.Content/rules/do-you-use-the-same-agenda-and-summary-slide/rule.md

 ---
 A presentation is a verbal essay and it follows a structure.
 Shown at the start of the presentation, the 'Agenda' slide sets the expectation.

-At the end, the 'Summary' slide should be identical, and summarize what you just spoke about.
+In the end, the 'Summary' slide should be identical, and summarize what you just spoke about.

 <!--endintro-->